etsy/morgue/README.md

 ## Overview
 This is a PHP based web application to help manage your postmortems.
+It has a pluggable feature system and can pull in related information from IRC and JIRA as well as storing relevant links and graphs.
+This [talk][1] from DevOpsDays NYC 2013 gives an introduction and shows some of its features.

 ## Setup